P-adic Simpson correpondence via prismatic crystals: Introduction

 \begin{rmk} In the classical theory of Simpson correspondence over the field of complex numbers $\bC$, a nilpotent Higgs bundle $(\calH,\theta_{\calH})$ over a smooth projective variety $X$ may not induce a representation of the fundamental group $\pi_1(X(\bC))$ or a $\bG_m$-action on $(\calH,\theta_{\calH})$.
 However, in the setting of Theorem \ref{Intro-MainTheorem}, if a nilpotent Higgs bundle $(\calH,\theta_{\calH})$ is enhanced, then it will induce a generalised representation and a $G_K$-action on its base-change to $C$, the field of $p$-adic complex numbers.
-We point out that the naive base-change ``$(\calH,\theta_{\calH})\otimes_{K}C$'' never carries the ``induced $G_K$-action'' because Tate twists appear in the definition of Higgs bundles and $C$ does not contain $p$-adic analogue of $2\pi i$. \end{rmk}

-\begin{rmk} Theorem \ref{Intro-MainTheorem} sheds light on studying $p$-adic Simpson correspondence via prismatic crystals.
-In $p$-adic Simpson correspondence, constructing representations from certain Higgs bundles seems much harder than the other direction (for example, see \cite{Xu22} for the curve case).
-Our inverse Simpson functor $\rF_S$ in Theorem \ref{Intro-MainTheorem} provides an example in this direction by working with enhanced Higgs bundles.
-Moreover, our method is also compatible with the works \cite{Fal},\cite{AGT},\cite{Wang} when $\frakX$ is smooth over $\calO_C$.
-One can check in this case, locally the diagram in Theorem \ref{Intro-MainTheorem} can recover Faltings' local Simpson functor in \cite{Fal} and by using the period sheaf $\calO\bC^{\dagger}$ in \cite{Wang} instead of $\OC$ in Theorem \ref{Intro-Simpson}, our approach can show that the local construction in \cite{Tian} glues if one considers the categories of small Higgs bundles and small Hodge--Tate crystals and both categories are equivalent to the category of small generalised representations under the liftable assumption of $\frakX$ to $A_{\inf}/\xi^2$.
+We point out that the desired $G_K$ on the base-change of $(\calH,\Theta_{\calH})$ is {\bf not} the naive base-change ``$(\calH,\theta_{\calH})\otimes_{K}C$'' (in which $G_K$ only acts on $C$).
+See Construction \ref{Construction-F} for details. \end{rmk}